-Actions 2.2-2.6 helped educational partners to continue to make progress in their technology and STEAM proficiency by providing the necessary materials, training, and support.
-Actions 2.1, 2.7, 2.8, 2.9 helped to maintain all district technology infrastructure to promote this progress by retaining the necessary staff to implement the Instructional Technology Department.
+Actions 2.2-2.6 were fully implemented and helped educational partners to continue to make progress in their technology and STEAM proficiency by providing the necessary materials, training, and support.

+Actions, 2.7, and 2.9 were fully implemented and helped to maintain all district technology infrastructure to promote progress toward this goal by retaining the necessary staff to implement the Instructional Technology Department.

-Actions 2.10 and 2.11 helped to increase the extent to which pupils have access and are enrolled in a broad course of study-Priority 7 (a).
+Actions 2.10 and 2.11 were fully implemented and helped to increase the extent to which pupils have access and are enrolled in a broad course of study-Priority 7 (a).
+Students were enrolled in additional STEAM Electives including Agriculture, Media Technology, and Photography and equipment and materials were purchased for these classes.